Roulette Guide

 Theoretical Return to Player (RTP)

-The theoretical return to player (RTP) is calculated based on all bets placed over the long term.
-It predicts how much of the money wagered will be returned to players but doesn’t guarantee specific winnings.
+The theoretical return to player (RTP) is calculated over the long term.
+It predicts how much of the money wagered is returned to players but doesn’t guarantee specific winnings in the short run.

 Useful Features in Online Roulette

 - Double: Double the bet amount for the same bet.
-This is particularly useful when using strategies like Martingale.
+Use with caution; set a stop-loss if you’re applying progression systems.

-- Clear: Remove all your bets from the table.
-Handy if you make a mistake or change your mind.
+- Clear: Remove all your bets from the table — helpful if you change your plan at the last second.

-- Save Bet: Save a betting pattern you regularly use so you can easily place it again.
+- Save Bet: Save a betting pattern you regularly use so you can place it quickly before the timer ends.

 Roulette Strategies for Managing Your Budget

-Roulette is a game of pure chance.
+Roulette is a game of chance.
 Each round is independent, and past results do not affect future outcomes.
+No betting system can eliminate the house edge over time; strategies only shape your risk and volatility.

-If you’re an advanced player and want to dive deeper into roulette tactics, check out our detailed Roulette Strategy Guide.
+If you’re an advanced player and want to go deeper, check out our detailed Roulette Strategy Guide.

 Roulette Glossary – Common Roulette Terms